pikvm/pikvm/docs/vnc.md

 4. ??? warning "Optional for *non-TigerVNC* and NOT RECOMMENDED: Enable VNCAuth method"

-        This step is nessessory if you're using TightVNC (don't confuse it with TigerVNC!) and some other clients that does not support the user/password auth method.
+        This step is nessessory if you're using a client that does not support the user/password auth method like TightVNC (don't confuse it with TigerVNC).

-        In this case you can enable single VNCAuth passphrases mode in `/etc/kvmd/override.yaml`:
+        In this case you can enable VNCAuth passphrases mode in `/etc/kvmd/override.yaml`:

         ```yaml
         vnc: